Serolf777/Sudoku-Personal-Project/README.md

 This is the wonderful sudoku application.

-This application allows users to complete cool sudoku puzzles and keep track of the sudoku puzzles they've completed.
+This application allows users to complete cool sudoku puzzles, load saves of previous attempts, and keep track of the sudoku puzzles they've completed.

 If you're looking for a challenge, have fun with a randomly generated sudoku puzzle which might or might be possible to complete!
 Test your sudoku skills!